isomerpages/moe-chijsjc/_the-sjc-experience/Level Programmes.md

 ![](/images/The%20SJC%20Experience/Level%20Programmes/Levelthemes.jpg)

 ### Level Camps
+One of the highlights of the school year is the level camp, where SJCians get to learn outside the classroom with their peers through different challenges and activities.

-The annual level camps are a platform for SJCians to enjoy learn life skills and
+to enjoy learn life skills and